8 Best Things to Do in Berat, Albania

 • Friendly House (Local dishes and vegan options)

-Join a cooking class in Berat.
+Join a cooking class.

 TIP

-Solidarity Shop Berat is the best place to taste and buy homemade products like wine, tea, dried fruits, jams, raki, etc.
+Solidarity Shop is the best place to taste and buy homemade products like wine, tea, dried fruits, jams, raki, etc.

 We hope our list of the best things to do in Berat will help you plan your next trip to Albania.
 If you have any questions or thoughts, let us know in the comment below.